Families in Luton Autism Group (FLAG)

 There are three alternative groups in Luton for families of children and young people affected by autism you can visit the other group pages here:

-Autism West Midlands have prepared many free information sheets which can be downloaded as PDFs.
+Autism West Midlands have prepared many free information sheets which can be downloaded as PDFs from their Autism information resources webpage.
 They contain practical advice and strategies for families, carers, teachers and other professionals.
-Basic information on autism is also available in community languages on this web page; to visit the downloads webpage please use the Autism West Midlands link below.
+The webpage also features basic information on autism in other languages under the 'Other language versions' section.

 Who to contact